ruggedwizard/wenovate-combined/README.md

-### This webapp is was Made with an Intention to Show Farmers the Right and Easiest Wasys to Farm and Sell Both Locally and Internationally
+### This webapp is was Made with an Intention to Show Farmers the Right and Easiest Ways to Farm and Sell Both their products both Locally and Internationally

-The backend will be based on Python Django while the FrontEnd was Built With React Js
+The backend will be based on Google Firebase while the frontend will be built with ReactJs